Medical: What does "heart-stretched" mean? - ExBulletin

 Medical: What does “heart-stretched” mean?

+Dr. Alison Chetren, director of breast imaging and radiology at Health Milton S. Hershey Medical Center in Pennsylvania, places patients on mammograms.

-HERSHEY, PA – For women over 40, mammograms are the best way to detect breast cancer early when the illness is most treatable.
+For women over 40, mammograms are the best way to detect breast cancer early when the disease is most treatable.
 The mammogram also reveals another important detail.
 It is whether your breasts are high and may benefit from additional breast cancer screening.

 reason?
 Women with extremely dense breasts are 4-6 times more likely to develop breast cancer than women with undense breasts.
 Breast cancer is more difficult to detect even in dense breast tissue.